Dental Career

 Respecting Your Autonomy Means Respecting Your Patients

-Corporate dental practices have earned a terrible reputation when it comes to respecting their dentists’ clinical autonomy.
-There are far too many stories of dentists signing on with a large group or corporate practice and finding themselves cornered into questionable treatment recommendations or feeling pressured to take actions they normally wouldn’t.
+Corporate dental practices have earned a terrible reputation for respecting dentists’ clinical autonomy.
+There are far too many stories of dentists signing on with a large group or corporate practice and finding themselves cornered into questionable treatment recommendations or pressured to take actions they usually wouldn’t.
 Unfortunately, that translates directly into terrible patient experiences as well.

 Creating a positive dental environment is essential for providing excellent patient experiences.
-Patients can feel the tension when their doctor is stressed by the protocols of their workplace.
+Patients can feel the tension when the protocols of their workplace stress their doctor.
 Many patients enter the dental office already feeling anxious, and that negative vibe can really put them on edge!
 Far too many patients also distrust dentists in general, partly because of bad experiences with those same corporate dental operations.
-Patients know when they’re being oversold or pressured into treatments they’re not sure they need.
+Patients can discern when someone is overselling or pressuring them into treatments they’re uncertain about needing.

-Practices that don’t respect your clinical autonomy are doing a huge disservice not only to you, but also to your patients.
-No one likes to be taken advantage of.
-Building a great relationship with your patients is essential to keep them coming back for long-term care and ensure good patient volume.
+Practices that don’t respect your clinical autonomy do a huge disservice to you and your patients.
+No one likes someone to take advantage of them.
+Building a great relationship with your patients is essential to keep them returning for long-term care and ensure good patient volume.
 When your clinical autonomy is respected, you can recommend treatments with confidence.
 You’ll be able to educate your patients rather than sell to them.
-That’s what great dental healthcare is all about.
+That’s what excellent dental healthcare is all about.

-At CDP, we believe the patient is the boss.
-We’re in the business of improving wellness, not making a quick buck.
-That’s why we take our doctors’ clinical autonomy very seriously.
-We trust your expertise as a doctor, and we want your patients to trust you, too!
-Don’t let yourself get tied up with a practice that doesn’t respect you.
-Schedule a call with a Recruiting Manager to learn more about working where you’re respected and building a great dental career with CDP!
+At CDP, we believe the patient holds the authority.
+We focus on enhancing wellness, not chasing quick profits.
+That’s why we highly prioritize our doctors’ clinical autonomy.
+We value your expertise as a doctor and aim for your patients to also trust you!
+Avoid getting involved with a practice that doesn’t honor your knowledge.
+Schedule a call with a Hiring Manager to discover more about working in a respectful environment and crafting an exceptional dental career with CDP!

 Dr. Craig Copeland